SybilHerreraFoessel/FFPE-Visium-probe-design-Snakemake/README.md

 ##  Assessing cross-probe hybridisation and final output xlsx files for ordering primers
-Add Sybil, second Snakefile to be added
+...Second Snakefile to be added...
 Information for running manually while the snakefile is being prepared.

 **Cross-hybrydization preparation**